mlopes/marco-lopes.com/articles/_posts/2019/2019-03-26-Function-Properties.md

 If you pass `0` as the `y` parameter it will throw a `java.lang.ArithmeticException: / by zero`, meaning it doesn't return a `Float` value, as expected.
-This also means that this function perfomed an effect (throwing an exception).
+This also means that this function performed an effect (throwing an exception).
 The `div` function is _partial_ because it doesn't have a return value for any input combination where `y` is `0`.

-Knowing about this propery is useful, because it means you can rely on a function being _total_ to always return a result, or that you can use a _partial_ function, for example, to filter values out (see for example, the Scala function `collect` which uses a partial function to do a combined
+Knowing about this property is useful, because it means you can rely on a function being _total_ to always return a result, or that you can use a _partial_ function, for example, to filter values out (see for example, the Scala function `collect` which uses a partial function to do a combined